raorao/dotfiles/README.md

 ## Usage

 + Either copy paste install these or run ./install to copy over your local settings
-+ Sublime symlinking for both Sublime text 2 and 3 can be run with ./sublimelink
++ Sublime symlinking for both Sublime text 2 can be run with ./sublimelink